Last updated on

 How much is 100,000 euros after tax in Germany?

-In 2023, a single person who has no kids and no church affiliation and is earning 100K euros annually should make ca 58K euros after taxes and social security contributions.
+In 2024, a single person who has no kids and no church affiliation and is earning 100K euros annually should make over 58K euros after taxes and social security contributions.

 Do Germans buy or rent?